 When you're not hitting the bottom of a Halo Top pint in the comfort of your couch, going out for a cone can be a real treat.
 Your eyes are met with a cornucopia of colorful tubs taunting you behind a glass case while your nostrils overflow with aromas like browned butter and milky cream.
-At that very moment, your only consternation is choosing a flavor.
+At that very moment, your only dilemma is choosing a flavor.

 Whether your cravings drive you to the Carvel down the block or the hipstery artisan shop farther in town, we've discovered the closest consensus to which ice cream shop reigns supreme in every state.
 Is your go-to shop is the most popular in your hometown?
-To come to these findings, we consulted Yelp—which ranked the most popular ice cream shops in every state by collecting data on the number of reviews and star ratings.
-Read on to discover the winners!

 Nestled in a wildlife-bustling shore town on Alabama's Gulf Coast, Chocolate Corner & Ice Cream lures you in with homemade chocolates, fudge cups, and the to-die-for Bluebell ice cream.
 Go for the gooey Gulf S'mores in a cup or opt for the ultra-indulgent Buttered & Covered in a sugar cone.

-Novel Ice Cream (Phoenix, Arizona)
+ARIZONA: Novel Ice Cream in Phoenix

-Tacker's Shake Shack (Marion, Arkansas)
+ARKANSAS: Tacker's Shake Shack in Marion

 Paradis traces its lineage back to Denmark, where it began crafting fresh ice cream in 2000.
 All of their flavors contain zero artificial ingredients, and the vegan picks are just as indulgent as the dairy-full scoops.
 Grab a checkerboard and spoon into marshmallow ice cream in this rustic, wood-paneled shop.

-Louie's Ice Cream Shoppe (Buena Vista, Colorado)
+COLORADO: Louie's Ice Cream Shoppe in Buena Vista

 You know an ice cream shop will blow its competition out of the park if it originated out of an old-school creamery.
 UConn Dairy Bar bottled its homemade milk for almost a century and opened in 1953 to sell its dairy goodies.
 Fast forward to the 21st century, and the factory has been churning out ice cream by the masses—a sweet process visitors can watch via the observation window.
 You'll want to save a few licks for the show.